OREGON.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 • The recovery of any forfeiture or penalty, whether given by statute or originating from a contract, not above $10,000

-• The recovery of certain personal property, when the value of the property claimed, and the damages for the detention is not more than $10,000
+• The recovery of specific personal property, when the value of the property claimed and the damages for the detention is not more than $10,000

 Generally, a defendant served with a small claim has 14 calendar days to file a response.
 If the court does not receive the response within the specified time, the plaintiff may request a default judgment against the defendant for the amount claimed, including filing fees, service costs, and a prevailing party fee.
 Persons filing civil cases are strongly advised to consult an attorney before commencing legal action regarding civil matters because of how complex the process can get.